artursilvano/WordsGame/README.md

 - **arbitro**: The central referee process.
 It manages the game state, draws letters, validates words, manages scores, launches bots, and processes admin commands.
 - **jogoui**: Console interface for human players.
 Accepts player input and communicates with the referee.
 - **bot**: Automated player launched by the referee, attempting to form words at random intervals.
-- **painel** (optional): A Win32 GUI program that displays the current game state, including visible letters, the last successful word, and the scoreboard.

 ---